Ball State Miller College of Business Alumni Society Meeting Minutes

 to bringing on new members.

-2014 at 3:00 p.m. in the Alumni Center.
+2014 at 3:00 p.m. in the Alumni Center (please note this is a change from the original date).
 Committee meetings will occur in the meantime.

 Board membership nominations should be submitted to Pierce.
 Mentors and alumni